eswaranofficialdev/UpSkillr/README.md

 ├── vercel.json
 └── README.md
 💻 How to Run Locally
-To get a local copy up and running, follow these simple steps:
+To get a local copy up and running on your machine, follow these steps:

 Clone the repository: